dis-orientation/dis-orientation.github.io/involved.md

 layout: default
 ---

-## Get involved with the dis-orientation collective
+## Get involved with the Dis-Orientation Collective

-Below, we aim to present a comprehensive guide as to how to get involved with the dis-orientation collective.
+Below, we aim to present a comprehensive guide as to how to get involved with the Dis-Orientation Collective.

-The dis-orientation collective and its web presence at `dis-orientation.info` is a collaboration between individuals at a wide variety of universities.
+The Dis-Orientation Collective and its web presence at `dis-orientation.info` is a collaboration between individuals at a wide variety of universities.
 As such, the content on this website is not homogenous.
 Although the content is not necessarily homogenous, we are all committed to bringing to the fore systemic issues with universities by disrupting the normal narrative that unversities tell with dis-orienting information.
 To learn more about us, you should read our [about page](http://dis-orientation.info/about).

 Below, we will focus on how to get involved if your university isn't already involved.